Executive powers of the Caliph

 One of the Assistant Caliphs (Muawin ut-Tafweed) will be appointed as a deputy who acts a provisional leader (amir) when the Caliph is incapacitated for some reason.
 If the Caliph is ill and undergoes surgery, then the Deputy Caliph will take charge on a temporary basis.
 The Deputy Caliph also acts as the interim leader during the elections when the Caliph dies or is no longer in office.
 Historically during the Ottoman period this post was called Grand Vizier.

-The Office of the Caliph will contain Cabinet Secretaries or Executive Assistants (Muawin ut-tandidh).
+The Office of the Caliph will contain Executive Assistants (Muawin ut-tandidh).
 Historically this post was called a kaatib.
 These secretaries are senior civil servants with many years of experience and are the most trusted in the service.
 They are intermediaries between the Caliph and the various institutions of state.
 Unlike the Assistant Caliphs their powers are limited to executing tasks only and they cannot formulate policy or appoint and dismiss officials.

 The department heads in the Caliphate are administrative only and not headed directly by an Assistant Caliph.
 They are not called Ministers or Secretaries of State but rather Director-Generals (mudeer) indicating their administrative nature.
 These department heads will be overseen by the Caliph and his Assistants.

 The Assistants are accountable not only to the Caliph but also the Majlis.
 They can be removed if the Majlis passes a vote of no-confidence in them.
 This applies also to the provincial governors and mayors.